 Jesus Christ: Jesus – Alive Forevermore!

 Jesus did not stay dead for long.
-Early Sunday morning, near sunrise, some disciples discovered that the Son of God had risen.
+Early Sunday morning, some disciples discovered that the Son of God had risen.
 They did not see the resurrection itself, but they saw Jesus, alive and well.
 Over a period of 40 days, they saw Jesus on numerous occasions.
-Then he rose into heaven.
+Then they saw him rise into heaven (Acts 1:1-11).

 But Jesus is not taking a vacation.
 His ministry continues, even in heaven.
 He serves and leads the church, interceding for us, helping us, preparing us for eternal glory.
-Christ will return, and after he has subdued every enemy, he will give everything to the Father.
-Mission accomplished.
+Christ will return and will put down every enemy, bringing God’s plan to completion.

 Resurrection